Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 ### 6.3 Performance

 **TODO:** The values need to be examined based on where the code event will be inserted.
 This can determine the proper calculation method.
+Additional, any metric relying on first frame received might need to differentiate between a loading image and the actual desired output.

 #### Startup Times — **Exists Today**

 * **Definition:** time from job assigned → GPU ready (or pipeline warm start)
 * **Source:** Gateway
 * **Unit:** ms
-* **Target:** “≤ threshold” (per model/workflow)
+* **Target:** “≤ threshold” (per model/workflow) - tbd if we keep this or fold into SLA scoring formula; a threshold can be set at the display level rather than for calculating beforehand

 **Functional requirements**